 Serve warm with about 1/4 cup of the dressing drizzled over top.

 I inhaled this salad.
-The kale and quinoa round out this healthful, wholesome salad.
+The kale and quinoa round out this healthful and wholesome salad.
 The spices of the roasted butternut flavor the salad, the pepitas give it some crunch and I absolutely adore the sweetness of the raisins and dried cranberries.
-The whole thing tastes like fall.
+In fact the whole thing tastes like fall.
 And since fall is in full effect here, I’m totally okay with it so bring on the sweaters and scarves, apples and all things squash and roasted (and braised)!
 I could go on…

 Now meet Isabel Uriarte Latorre, a coffee farmer and member of the CECANOR cooperative in Peru.